twilio-samples/wheel-of-twilio/README.md

    - Create the following services and save the service SIDs:
      - A [Sync Service](https://twilio.com/console/sync).
      - A [Verify Service](https://twilio.com/console/verify) with the [Email channel enabled](https://www.twilio.com/docs/verify/email).
 You can use a template similar to the one in [resources/sendgridTemplate.html](resources/sendgridTemplate.html).
      - A [Messaging Service](https://twilio.com/console/messaging) with the correct WhatsApp sender configured.
+Also, ensure that the messaging service is configured to handle incoming SMS messages.
+     - Add an SMS sender to the Twilio Messaging Service to support SMS messages.

 3. **Configure Environment Variables:**